All Episodes

 We've expressed that concern.

-Brooks Agnew, who has a very good article that we posted on our website dealing with
+Brooks Agnew, who has a very good article that we posted on our website dealing with Earth-penetrating tomography, is very concerned about this particular problem related to HAARP.

-Finally, the bubble theory.
+Finally, all right, the bubble theory.

-I don't think that works.
+In other words, I don't think that works.

-It's a very thick layer.
+Because it's a very thick layer.

-It's not going to burst as far as I can see, and no one has suggested that from the experts
+It's not going to burst it as far as I can see.

-But, again, you're dealing with something that's unusual.
+But again, you're dealing with something that's unusual.

 Who knows?